jncurrea/School_District_Analysis/README.md

 - <img width="761" alt="Screen Shot 2022-01-17 at 12 05 07 AM" src="https://user-images.githubusercontent.com/95834653/149716256-5273f7cf-b7d4-400d-bdb8-8bf9a7958a0c.png">

 ### Scores by School Type
 Charter schools did a lot better than district schools in therms of passing percentages for reading and math, and overall.
+This may be due to the fact that charter schools are either medium or small schools and this may also indicate that students tend to understand and learn better in a smaller setting.
 - <img width="704" alt="Screen Shot 2022-01-17 at 12 06 21 AM" src="https://user-images.githubusercontent.com/95834653/149716345-8b641b9c-6b46-49ef-b9f4-80ed31520706.png">

+## Summary
+- Average math score decreased for Thomas High School.
+-